 In terms of Regulation 17 of the Listing Regulations and Section 149 of the Companies Act, 2013, the Board of Directors of the Company has laid down a Code of Conduct for all Board Members and Senior Management Personnel of the Company.
 The said Code of Conduct has been posted on the website of the Company.
 The Board Members and Senior Management Personnel of the Company have affirmed compliance with the Code.
-The CEO of the Company has given a declaration to the Company that all the Board Members and Senior Management Personnel of the Company have affirmed compliance with the Code.
+The Chief Executive Officer of the Company has given a declaration to the Company that all the Board Members and Senior Management Personnel of the Company that all the Board Members and Senior Management Personnel of the Company have affirmed compliance with the Code.